 The numerical modeling of producing a flange by extrusion with a movable sleeve was performed using Deform-3D.
-The punch, movable and fixed sleeves were assumed to be rigid objects, while the billet was a plastic object divided into tetragonal (four-node) elements and assigned the properties of a rigid-elastic material.
-Both in the numerical modeling and experiments, the billet was made of lead, its material properties obtained from the Deform-3D material database library.
-The workpiece was a tube section with the following dimensions: ø14 mm x ø20 mm x 80 mm.
+The punch, movable and fixed sleeves were assumed to be rigid objects.
+The billet was a deformable object divided into tetragonal (four-node) elements and assigned the properties of a rigid-plastic material.
+Both in the numerical modeling and experiments, the billet was made of lead.
+Its material properties have been obtained from the Deform-3D material database library.
+The workpiece was a tube section with the following diameters: ø14 mm x ø20 mm and a length of 80 mm.
 The numerical modeling was performed for flanges with varying diameters and varying initial distance between the movable and fixed sleeves (Table 1).
 The workpiece-tools contact was defined by the constant friction model with the friction factor, m, set to 0.8.
-In all simulation variants, the punch velocity, $V_s$ , was 10 mm/s.
+In all simulation variants, the punch velocity, $V_S$ , was 10 mm/s.
 The velocity of the movable sleeve and the moment of starting it were determined by means of dependence (1) and dependence (2), respectively.